-- What has changed in Google Analytics 4?
+- What are the limitations of Google Analytics 4?

 Google Analytics samples your data, so only a subset of your traffic is analyzed and used to estimate the overall results.

 This is how Google explains it: “For example, if you wanted to estimate the number of trees in a 100-acre area where the distribution of trees was fairly uniform, you could count the number of trees in 1 acre and multiply by 100.”

 Google samples data to reduce the amount of processing needed to handle every free Google Analytics account.
 While this may work well in the example above, people coming to your website are anything but “fairly uniform.”
 If they were, what would be the point of your advanced analytics efforts toward understanding visitors?
 Why map their journeys?